top of page

 So, while Linguee and Collins are useful online resources when looking up German words, be careful when checking their sample sentences and before using the word in your own texts.
 If it's a really important document you're working on, cross check your sentences with Google and Duden before you include the word.

 So what about dict.cc and dict.leo?
-Both operate on a forum basis not unlike Wikipedia, which means that anyone can post there.
-This has the advantage that there are helpful discussions on how to correctly translate and use a word in a specific context, but it usually takes some time until errors are being spotted and corrected.
-Often, both dictionaries offer so many different translations of one single word that you'd have to already know the correct translation to choose the right option.
-This of course defeats the purpose of a dictionary, especially when students are still at A1 or A2 level and therefore at the beginning of their language learning journey.
+Both operate on a forum basis, unlike Wikipedia, which means that anyone can post on it.
+This has the advantage that there are helpful discussions on how to correctly translate and use a word in a specific context, but it usually takes some time until errors are spotted and corrected.
+Often, both dictionaries offer so many different translations of one single word that you'd have to know already the correct translation to choose the right option.
+This, of course, defeats the purpose of a dictionary, especially when students are still at A1 or A2 level and, therefore, at the beginning of their language learning journey.
 Dict.leo has the slight edge over dict.cc though in that its translations come with more grammatical information and, for many words at least, there are forum entries and discussions that you can read through if you want to know more about how the word is used in context.
 Nonetheless, if there are there several entries, it's difficult for a student at the lower levels to pick the correct one.

 While no dictionary is perfect and there is still room for improvement, my recommendation is therefore to use Linguee and Collins.
 Be careful, though, the physical book versions of the Collins dictionary- especially older editions- are littered with mistakes and mistranslations.